Skip to content

 Hessonite Garnet or Cinnamon Stone

-As with most garnets, high-quality versions are typically faceted.
+As with most other garnets, high-quality versions are typically faceted.
 However, those with inclusions may become cabochons instead.

 3. Tsavorite Garnet